-- A declining rate of net deforestation in the tropics; although tropical deforestation and forest degradation remain too high, FAO's Forest Resource Assessment 2010 reveals that afforestation and expansion of forests have reduced the net loss of forest area from 8.3 million hectares per year in the decade 1990-2000 to 5.2 million hectares in the decade 2000-2010. - A 50 percent increase in the area of tropical forests under sustainable forest management; although there is considerable work to be done, ITTO's Status of Tropical Forest Management 2011 shows evidence of progress in improved forest management in the tropics, from 36 million hectares in 2005 to 53 million hectares in 2011. - Forest-based communities are playing an increasingly important role in forest management throughout the tropics; devolution of tenure and forest management responsibility to lower levels of government, including communities, is improving forest governance and livelihoods for forest communities. - The importance and diversity of ecosystem services provided by forests are increasingly recognized at the local, regional and global level; this has been accompanied by efforts to create arrangements and market conditions to provide payments for these services and thereby support sustainable forest management. - A pronounced and prolonged global recession, starting in 2008, has had particularly severe effects on construction and housing markets and demand for all wood products, including tropical timber; the impact has been greatest for small and medium sized forest-based enterprises. - The value added processing sector in many tropical timber producing countries has had slow growth; investment in this sector has been limited or absent in the period 2008-2011 due in part to the global financial crisis. - Trade and consumption patterns for tropical wood products have continued to change, with a notable shift in consumption towards emerging markets, as well as regional and domestic markets in tropical countries - Efforts to combat illegal logging have had some success but have also had impacts on production and trade in tropical timber; many countries have introduced-and more are considering-public procurement policies affecting timber products.
-The demand for timber from legal and sustainable sources is also increasing in the private sector, particularly in key markets for tropical timber. - Discussions on forests at various international fora continue to reveal differences in views on the role that forests and forest policies should play, in particular in addressing climate change, conserving biological diversity and providing ecosystem services as a means of achieving sustainable development. - A number of programmes have emerged to provide financial resources to developing countries engaged in activities that enhance carbon stocks and reduce emissions resulting from deforestation and forest degradation. - The recent Conference on Sustainable Development (Rio+20) noted the critically important contribution that forests, forest products and forest-based industries can make towards a green economy and sustainable development; this reflects an effort to strike a balance between conservation and development objectives in the context of progress towards a global green economy and globally agreed development goals.
+- ii.
+FAO's Forest Resource Assessment 2010 reveals that afforestation and expansion of natural and planted forests have reduced the net loss of forest area from 8.3 million hectares per year in the decade 1990-2000 to 5.2 million hectares in the decade 2000-2010, although serious losses of primary and other natural tropical forests continue. - iii.
+There has been a 50 percent increase in the area of tropical forests under sustainable forest management; although there is considerable work to be done, ITTO's Status of Tropical Forest Management 2011 shows evidence of progress in improved forest management in the tropics, from 36 million hectares in 2005 to 53 million hectares in 2011. - iv.
+The area of tropical forests certified as sustainably managed forests increased to 17.7 million hectares in 2010 from 10.5 million hectares in 2005. - v.
+Forest-based communities are playing an increasingly important role in forest management throughout the tropics with the absolute area of forests designated for use by communities growing from 43 million hectares in 2002 to 71 million hectares in 2008; devolution of tenure and forest management responsibility including to communities, is improving forest governance and livelihoods for forest communities. - vi.
+The importance and diversity of ecosystem services provided by forests are increasingly recognized at the local, regional and global level; this has been accompanied by efforts to create arrangements and market conditions to provide payments for these services and thereby support sustainable forest management. - vii.
+A pronounced and prolonged global recession, starting in 2008, has had particularly severe effects on construction and housing markets and demand for all wood products, including tropical timber; the impact has been greatest for small and medium sized forest-based enterprises. - viii.
+The value added processing sector in many tropical timber producing countries has had slow growth; investment in this sector has been limited or absent in the period 2008-2011 due in part to the global financial crisis. - ix.
+Trade and consumption patterns for tropical wood products have continued to change, with a notable shift in consumption towards emerging markets, as well as regional and domestic markets in tropical countries. - x.
+Major markets now demand timber products which have been certified for sustainability or legality through verification or due diligence to ensure compliance with relevant legislation of exporting countries. - xi.
+Discussions on forests at various international fora continue to reveal differences in views on the role that forests and forest policies should play, in particular in addressing climate change, conserving biological diversity and providing ecosystem services as a means of achieving sustainable development. - xii.
+A number of programmes have emerged to provide financial resources to developing countries engaged in activities that enhance carbon stocks and reduce emissions resulting from deforestation and forest degradation. - xiii.
+Financial resources have not been adequate to comprehensively fund the programmes and activities that support capacity building and market access among ITTO producer member countries.

-PART II: STRATEGIC PRIORITIES FOR 2013-2018
+PART II.
+STRATEGIC PRIORITIES FOR 2013-2018